Volunteers needed for fence removal project near Parkman

-SHERIDAN — Organizers behind the Bighorn Fence Initiative, including the Sheridan Community Land Trust and Mule Deer Foundation of Wyoming, invite community members who would like to help mule deer, elk and other wildlife move more freely in Sheridan County to a volunteer fence removal event in the Parkman area.
+SHERIDAN — The Bighorn Fence Initiative, Mule Deer Foundation of Wyoming and Sheridan Community Land Trust will partner on a fence removal project Aug.
+27.

-Volunteers are asked to meet at the East entrance to Kerns Wildlife Management Area on Pass Creek Road northwest of Parkman on Aug.
-27 at 9 a.m.
-From there, volunteers can carpool or caravan to the worksite.
+The groups are seeking volunteers to meet at the east entrance of the Kerns Wildlife Management Area on Pass Creek Road at 9 a.m.
+Volunteers will then carpool to the work site from there.

 Volunteers will help remove approximately a half mile of fence through pastures the Northern Bighorns Mule Deer Movement Study has confirmed mule deer to move through.
 The site is also known elk habitat.